Renaissance School of Medicine at Stony Brook University

 The Renaissance School of Medicine (RSOM) is the graduate medical school of Stony Brook University, located in the hamlet of Stony Brook, New York on Long Island.
-Founded in 1971, RSOM is consistently ranked the top public medical school in New York according to U.S. News & World Report.
-RSOM is one of the five health sciences schools under the Stony Brook Medicine healthcare system.
+Founded in 1971, RSOM is one of the five health sciences schools under the Stony Brook Medicine healthcare system.

 RSOM conducts $90 million in funded medical research annually, with NIH awards to RSOM faculty and research centers exceeding $42 million.
 Stony Brook University Hospital, RSOM's main clinical training site, is ranked the No. 10 best hospital in New York State.